l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 So `ESLint` is the winner, it provides all the functionalities listed above.
 With ESLint just run `eslint --init` answer question about my style and I get `.eslintrc.json` file with some basic config I can customise as I please family easily.

-I have configured ESLint to use Prettier as code formatter, this is because Prettier is an opinionated code formatter that doesn't require much settings and leaves ESLint to operate on a more syntactic level.
+I have configured ESLint to use Prettier as code formatter, this is because Prettier is an opinionated code formatter that doesn't require many settings and leaves ESLint to operate on a more syntactic level.

 On the CSS side, I chose `Stylelint` because has good docs and lots of config options.
 However, the last VSCode Stylelint plugin version didn't function with my version of VSCode so I had to install the previous one `0.83.0`.